AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ValidationElement/LongDescription.md

 ValidationElement.LongDescription Property
 ==========================================
-AutomationML 2.1 APIGets a longer description containing more detailed information about a validation issue.
+Gets a longer description containing more detailed information about a validation issue.
 To get this information, the informative mode shall be enabled when the validation is performed.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)